It’s time for Czech Cider!

-Appearance: pours a clear, deep golden body with a thin head, nicely sparkling, heavy carbonation
+Appearance: pours a clear, deep golden body with a thin head, nice sparkling, heavy carbonation

 Aroma/Nose: the nose is sweet and full of apples.
-Apples aromas are really overwhelming!
+Apple aromas are really overwhelming!
 Some vanilla and woody notes are also present.
 Absolutely fantastic!

-Availability: wine and craft beer selling stores in Czech Republic.
+Availability: wine and craft beer selling stores in the Czech Republic.

-Price: bought for 140 CZK (5 EUR) at InCider Bar in Prague.
+Price: bought at 140 CZK (5 EUR) in InCider Bar in Prague.